-The Turlock Irrigation District (TID) and Modesto Irrigation District (MID) (collectively, the Districts) own the La Grange Diversion Dam (LGDD) located on the Tuolumne River in Stanislaus County, California (Figures 1.1-1 and 1.1-2).
-LGDD is 131 feet high and is located at river mile (RM) 52.2 at the exit of a narrow canyon, the walls of which contain the pool formed by the diversion dam.
-Under normal river flows, the pool formed by the diversion dam extends for approximately one mile upstream.
+The Turlock Irrigation District (TID) and Modesto Irrigation District (MID) (collectively, the Districts) jointly own the La Grange Diversion Dam (LGDD) located on the Tuolumne River in Stanislaus County, California (Figures 1.1-1 and 1.1-2).
+LGDD is 131 feet high and is located at river mile (RM) 52.2 at the exit of a narrow canyon, the walls of which contain the headpond formed by the diversion dam.
+Under normal river flows, the headpond formed by the diversion dam extends for approximately two miles upstream.
 When not in spill mode, the water level upstream of the diversion dam is between elevation 294 feet and 296 feet approximately 90 percent of the time.
-Within this 2-foot range, the pool storage is estimated to be less than 100 acre-feet of water.
+Within this 2-foot range, the headpond storage is estimated to be less than 100 acre-feet of water.

 The drainage area of the Tuolumne River upstream of LGDD is approximately 1,550 square miles.
-Tuolumne River flows upstream of LGDD are regulated by four reservoirs: Hetch Hetchy, Lake Eleanor, Lake Lloyd (known as Cherry Lake), and Don Pedro.
-The Don Pedro Hydroelectric Project (Federal Energy Regulatory Commission [the Commission or FERC] No. 2299) is owned jointly by the Districts, and the other three dams are owned by the City and County of San Francisco (CCSF).
-Inflow to the La Grange pool is the sum of releases from the Don Pedro Project, located 2.3 miles upstream, and very minor contributions from two small intermittent streams downstream of Don Pedro Dam.
+Tuolumne River flows upstream of LGDD are regulated by four reservoirs: Hetch Hetchy, Lake Eleanor, Cherry Lake (also known as Lake Lloyd), and Don Pedro.
+The Don Pedro Hydroelectric Project (Federal Energy Regulatory Commission [the Commission or FERC] No. 2299) is owned jointly by the Districts, and the other three dams are owned by the City and County of San Francisco (CCSF) and operated by the San Francisco Public Utilities Commission.
+Inflow to the La Grange headpond is the sum of releases from the Don Pedro Project, located 2.3 miles upstream, and very minor contributions from two small intermittent drainageways downstream of Don Pedro Dam.

 LGDD was constructed from 1891 to 1893 displacing Wheaton Dam, which was built by other parties in the early 1870s.
 LGDD raised the level of the Tuolumne River to permit the diversion and delivery of water by gravity to irrigation systems owned by TID and MID.
 The Districts' irrigation systems currently provide water to over 200,000 acres of prime Central Valley farmland and drinking water to the City of Modesto.
 Built in 1924, the La Grange hydroelectric plant is located approximately 0.2 miles downstream of LGDD on the east (left) bank of the Tuolumne River and is owned and operated by TID.
-The powerhouse has a capacity of slightly less than five megawatts.
-The La Grange Hydroelectric Project (La Grange Project or Project; FERC No. 14581) operates in a run-of-river mode.
-The LGDD provides no flood control benefits, and there are no recreation facilities associated with the Project or the La Grange pool.
+The powerhouse has a capacity of 4.7 megawatts (MW).
+The La Grange Hydroelectric Project (Project; FERC No. 14581) operates in run-of-river mode.
+The LGDD provides no flood control benefits, and there are no existing recreation facilities associated with the Project or the La Grange headpond.